 - Going to the bathroom instead of holding it

-- Eating foods that nourish your body not just satisfy your tastebuds
+- Eating foods that nourish your body not just satisfy your tastebuds all day long

 Like, having a mammogram and going to the dentist.

 Physical is the easiest to fill because it is the least painful.
 Now let’s get to the more challenging parts of self-care.

 The emotional cup is the cup that is a little more challenging to keep filled.
 That’s because we have to deal with some emotions that maybe undealt with from our past.